CenterForOpenScience/scrapi/README.md

 ### Installing Cassandra
-_note: JDK 7 must be installed for elasticsearch to run_
+_note: JDK 7 must be installed for cassandra to run_

 #### Mac OSX